SublimeText/UnitTesting/README.md

 You could run the command `UnitTesting: Test Current Project` to run the current project.
-The current project will be first reloaded (see next section) by UnitTesting and then the tests will be run.
+The current project will be first reloaded by UnitTesting and then the tests will be executed.

 ### Reloading package

-Sublime Text package developers may find themselves have to close and re-open the software multiple times when developing a package.
-The command `UnitTesting: Reload Current Project` would reload the current project so developers do not have to restart Sublime Text.
+~~Sublime Text package developers may find themselves have to close and re-open the software multiple times when developing a package.
+The command `UnitTesting: Reload Current Project` would reload the current project so developers do not have to restart Sublime Text.~~

+This functionality is deprecated, use [Package Reloader](https://github.com/randy3k/AutomaticPackageReloader) instead.

 ### Test Coverage